 I cried the majority of the 20-hour flight back to Canada, dreading the life I was returning to—the teammates on my rep hockey team who would address me strictly as “Asian” instead of my name, the friends who would pull back their eyelids when my mum walked out of the room, mocking her appearance or the classmates who made dramatic gag noises when I pulled out my Phat si-io and Yakult at school.

 But every time, I laughed along with it all.
 I didn’t want to upset anyone, but I was desperate not to be reduced to the butt end of another cheap Asian joke.
 So I stopped speaking Thai and told my mum I didn’t want to go back.
 I was intentionally rude to my relatives because some part of me blamed them for what I faced at home.
-One day I sat down and pressed in the outer corners of my eyes for 10 straight minutes, hoping I could make them look less squinty and more like my blonde, Scottish, blue-eyed father.
+One day I sat down and pressed in the outer corners of my eyes for 10 straight minutes, hoping I could make them look less squinty and more like my blonde, Scottish, green-eyed father.
 I didn’t want to be Thai anymore.

 The experiences of individuals who identify as mixed-race or ethnically mixed are unique in relation to privilege and identity, whether it be from being visibly excluded, to being made fun of for an accent or having a home culture that differs from the ones on TV.
 Those experiences can contribute to a sense of being within and without the community one is supposedly a part of.

 Dr. Camille Hernández-Ramdwar, a Ryerson associate sociology professor, said that this “in-between” feeling creates uncertainty for people on the outskirts of racial and ethnic categories.
 Existing outside of those limits could mean being embraced, but there’s the risk of being rejected—sometimes, it’s both.
 “It’s very destabilizing,” Hernández-Ramdwar says.